Dynamical Landscape and Multistability of a Climate Model: Results

 \subsubsection{Relaxation Modes}

-As detailed in the SM, by suitably constructing a finite-state Markov chain model, it is possible to extract further useful information about the slow dynamics of the system.
-We study the statistics of the transitions of the state of the system for the case $\sigma =18\%$ on a time scale of 1 month in the $([\langle T_S\rangle],\Delta T_{EP})$ space.
-The dominant eigenvector of the Markov chain is the projection of the invariant measure given in Fig.~\ref{fig:ocdiff_1_phsp}a).
-The subdominant eigenvectors describe the relaxation of a generic initial measure to the invariant one.
-Their integral vanishes, as discussed in Sec.~III of the Supplementary Material, and we normalise them in such a way that the integral of their absolute value is 1. {We remark that, despite the very severe projection, the Markov chain model features positive metric entropy, which measures the rate of creation of information, and positive entropy production, which unequivocally indicates nonequilibrium conditions and is associated to the presence of currents \cite{Gaspard2004}.}
+As detailed in the ESM, by constructing a finite-state Markov chain model of the projected $([\langle T_S\rangle],\Delta T_{EP})$ space, one can extract further useful information about the slow dynamics of the system.
+We study the statistics of the transitions of the state of the system for the case $\sigma =18\%$ on a time scale of 30 days.
+The dominant eigenvector of the Markov chain is the projection of the invariant measure given in Fig.~\ref{fig:ocdiff_1_phsp}(a).
+The subdominant eigenvectors describes how a generic initial measure relaxes to the invariant one. {We remark that, despite the very severe projection, the Markov chain model features positive metric entropy, which measures the rate of creation of information, and positive entropy production, which unequivocally indicates nonequilibrium conditions and is associated to the presence of currents \cite{Gaspard2004}.}

-The two leading subdominant eigenvectors of the finite-state Markov chain approximation of the projection of the transfer operator in the $([\langle T_S\rangle],\Delta T_{EP})$ plane for the case $\sigma=18\%$ are presented in Fig.~\ref{fig:ocdiff_1_sub}a)-b).
-Panel a) describes -- in statistical terms -- the coarse grained, slow process of transition between the two metastable states.
+The two leading subdominant eigenvectors of the finite-state Markov chain approximation of the projection of the transfer operator in the $([\langle T_S\rangle],\Delta T_{EP})$ plane for the case $\sigma=18\%$ are presented in Fig.~\ref{fig:ocdiff_1_sub}.
+Panel (a) describes -- in statistical terms -- the coarse grained, slow process of transition between the two metastable states.
 One of two peaks is negative and the other one is positive, as the mode describes a zero-sum probability transfer.
-Additionally, this eigenvector has a very clear signature of persistent excursions of the system in the far cold region of the warm attractor. {This might be interpreted as a signature of the preferential regions where transitions between the $SB$ and $W$ states take place, compare with Fig.~\ref{fig:ocdiff_1_phsp}b).}
+Additionally, this eigenvector has a very clear signature of persistent excursions of the system in the far cold region of the warm attractor.
+This might be interpreted as a signature of the preferential regions where transitions between the $SB$ and $W$ states take place, compare with Fig.~\ref{fig:ocdiff_1_phsp}(b).